 Mr Cornelius is a member of the Finance & Strategy and Nominations Committees, and is the Chair of the Investment Committee.

 Mr Mark Corner was educated at Southmoor Technical School Sunderland and The University of Manchester Institute of Science and Technology where he read Chemical Engineering.
 He also has an MBA from Manchester Business School.
 He retired from Royal Dutch Shell plc in 2009 after 30 years working in a variety of roles including Chemicals, Corporate and Government Affairs, and global Exploration and Production.
 He has been resident and worked in the UK, Argentina, Peru, Saudi Arabia, Nigeria and Holland.
 He has lived with his family in Langcliffe since 2009, acquiring a home there several years before when the first of his four children started attending Giggleswick School.

-Mr Corner is a member of the Finance and Strategy, Academic and Co-Curricular and Investment Committees.
+Mr Corner is a member of the Finance & Strategy and Academic and Co-Curricular Committees.
 He is also the Governors’ representative of the School’s Health and Safety Committee.

-Mr Ellacott is a member of the Finance and Strategy Committee and is Chair of the Nominations Committee.
+Mr Donner is a member of the Boarding & Pastoral Committee and is a governor representative on the Development Committee.

 Accordion Mrs Gilly Harper